kamanashisroy/aroop/talks/proposal.md

 One of the main cause of using Aroop code generator is portability while using high level language.
 In fact the C programming language was popular because of universality and portability.
 The portability in C was achieved by compiling the universal C code into different non-portable assembly language.
 And Aroop is one way that portable because it can generate portable C code.
 Also it can use the existing C libraries by mapping them into api files.

+###### Tags
+Programming language, Compiler, Code generator, High level language, Object oriented language

 ###Summary

 Aroop is a subset of Vala programming language.
 The Aroop compiler is a fork of Vala compiler.
 And the programming languages are similar as well.
 Both of the compilers avoid any additional ABI[1].
 Both of them has the goal to use the existing C sources.
 The C programmers have to write a lot of boilerplate code to do simple things.
 These two compilers give the C programmers a way to write new code in Vala and still be able to integrate it with existing C libraries.
 The Vala project initially wanted to reduce boilerplate code needed for GObject based C programming.
 Thus it has GObject in it's core library.
 Aroop was developed as a compiler profile of Vala language.
 The idea behind Aroop is scalable server development.
 The Aroop does not use GObject, it uses Object-Pool-Plus library as replacement.
-It has memory pools and Red-Black tree available for searching.
+It has memory pools and an optional Red-Black tree with memory nodes available for searching.
 It has object tokens.
 It has string type that reduces memory copy.
 And it has libraries to do message passing.

 [1](https://wiki.gnome.org/action/recall/Projects/Vala?action=recall&rev=1)

+###Features and benefits

 #### Duck typing